Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Specifically, it involves the malfunction of horizontal and vertical adjustment screws.

-Additionally, the windage and elevation dial doesn’t have adjustment screws with any clicks or dents, making it difficult to tell whether or not it holds zero.
+Additionally, the windage and elevation dial doesn’t have adjustment screws with clicks or dents, making it difficult to tell whether or not it holds zero.

 Mounting